Memo Arzate: Early life and education

-Memo Arzate attended Artesia High School from 1995 to 1999.
+Arzate attended Artesia High School from 1995 to 1999.
 He was a member of the Pioneers' soccer team which won back-to-back Suburban League Championships in '97 and '98.
 Arzate was a three-time Artesia High School MVP, as well as league MVP when he was a sophomore and junior.
 He was also recognized as the Pioneers' Offensive Player of the Year in '96 and '97.

 Following an impressive high school career, Arzate was already garnering interest from professional scouts, but elected to attend Compton Community College, a route which would be later followed by Gaucho alum Tino Nuñez.
 With the Tartars, Arzate completed two seasons and was named First Team All-South Coast Conference and Conference MVP in both seasons.
 He amassed 18 goals and 27 assists in 2001 for an astonishing 63 points in a single season.
 The offensive output certainly turned heads, that of Tim Vom Steeg in particular.

-Memo Arzate was recruited to finish his junior and senior years at the University of California, Santa Barbara following his stellar offensive output with Compton Community College.
+Arzate was recruited to finish his junior and senior years at the University of California, Santa Barbara following his stellar offensive output with Compton Community College.
 During his junior year, he contributed immediately.
-He saw action in 21 games, scoring 4 goals and assisting in 18 assists for 26 points.
+He saw action in 21 games, scoring four goals and tallying 18 assists for 26 points.
 The total was good for 3rd on the team, surpassing eventual professionals in David McGill, Neil Jones, Alan Keely, Tony Lochhead, Nate Boyden.
-The offensive output guided the UCSB Gauchos to their first ever NCAA playoff appearance, defeating University of San Diego 2-0 at Harder Stadium before falling at University of California, Berkeley Golden Bears 2-1.
+The offensive output guided the UCSB Gauchos to their first ever NCAA playoff appearance, defeating University of San Diego 2–0 at Harder Stadium before falling at University of California, Berkeley Golden Bears 2–1.

 As a senior, Arzate played in 22 games, 21 of those started.
-He increased his point total to 30 points with 6 goals and 18 assists.
+He increased his point total to 30 points with six goals and 18 assists.
 The total put him in a three-way tie for the team lead with Drew McAthy and Neil Jones.
-With points aplenty, UCSB received a first round bye into the NCAA playoffs and beat previous tournament opponent University of California, Berkeley Golden Bears 2-0 at Harder Stadium, before falling 3-2 in double overtime at St. John's University in the Sweet 16.
+With points aplenty, UCSB received a first round bye into the NCAA playoffs and beat previous tournament opponent California 2–0 at Harder Stadium, before falling 3–2 in double overtime at St. John's University in the Sweet 16.
 For his career, Arzate recorded 0.84 assists per game, which is the 6th best total in NCAA Division I history (with a minimum of 30 career assists).
 In 2003, his 18 assists led him to a 0.82 assists per game ratio, the highest in the NCAA Division I that year.